Hostmen of Newcastle upon Tyne: The Reformation

 Prior to the Reformation, most of the north-eastern coal deposits were in the hands of the monasteries.
 The monasteries leased out land for mining but generally set limits on the rate of extraction so as to keep the price high.
 This meant that the production of coal stayed at a constant level.
 After the dissolution of the monasteries in 1539, the coal deposits fell into private hands and the restrictions on output disappeared.
 The yearly rate of extraction increased from approximately 15,000 tons prior to the Reformation, to 162,000 in 1603, to 239,000 in 1609 and to 425,000 in 1634, nearly all for export from the Tyne.
 Coal was exported to London and other parts of England, but also to Holland, France and Flanders.
 Coal became by far the most valuable local commodity.
 As with other traded items, coal could only move through the city of Newcastle if its buying and selling were handled by the town's burgesses.
 The Hostmen had formed a group within the Company of Merchant Adventurers of Newcastle to exploit this monopoly.
 In practice, the Hostmen owned the "keels", large boats that were used to transfer the coal from the riverbank to the waiting colliers that were moored downstream.
 The men who worked these boats were known as "keelmen".
 The keelmen led a very precarious existence, being paid casually, and they were regarded with distrust by the Hostmen with whom they were often in dispute.

 Gateshead

-In 1553, during the reign of Edward VI, John Dudley, the Duke of Northumberland sponsored an act allowing Newcastle to annexe Gateshead and its surrounding area from the bishopric of Durham.
+In 1553, during the reign of Edward VI, John Dudley, the Duke of Northumberland sponsored an act allowing Newcastle to annex Gateshead and its surrounding area from the bishopric of Durham.
 This would have allowed the Newcastle burgesses to mine for coal on Gateshead land.
 The plan was foiled by the death of Edward and the downfall of Dudley.
 The Newcastle burgesses made a similar attempt in 1576 during the reign of Elizabeth I but were opposed by the queen's privy council.